raifcoonjah/Xtweaks-debloater/README.md

 9. If the apps were found and removed successfully a text should appear saying Success.
 10. Once you're all done, restart your device (Recommended)
 11. <b>*Advance users only*</b>: If you want to view all the packages/apps on your device enter: pm list packages | grep '<oem/carrier/app name> <br>
-69. Psst psst! click this link to test our new v7 with auto debloater and more. <a href="https://bit.ly/32DgAxP">sUpEErHiDdEnlInK.html</a>

 <b>Or</b>